abdarahman-shaheen/data-structures-and-algorithms/data-structures-and-algorithms/Code-challenge-23/README.md

-﻿﻿# challenge (32) : Tree Intersection
+﻿﻿# challenge (32): Tree Intersection
-## explanation
+## Explanation
- the code demonstrates the Implemintation of hashMap on two binary trees  find the common  nodes in the tree.
+ the code demonstrates the implementation of hashMap on two binary trees  to find the common  nodes in the tree.

  ![white](HashTree.jpg)